Right Arrow

 • Frame rates and compression methods

-• Retention period requirements
+• Retention period mandates

 • Continuous vs. motion-triggered recording